sofiacampo/Getting-and-Cleaning-Data-Course-Johns-Hopkins-Coursera/Code_Book.md

-File Name: Code_Book.MD
+File Name: Code_Book.MD;

-Creator: Sofia Campo
+Creator: Sofia Campo;

-Course: Getting and Cleaning Data Project, Jonhs Hopkins Data Science Specialization
+Course: Getting and Cleaning Data Project, Jonhs Hopkins Data Science Specialization;

 Date: February 2019

 This document is the CodeBook for the 'Getting and Cleaning Data' course project from the Jonhs Hopkins Data Science Specialization.